 Blogger SEO Techniques and Tools to Perform Twinword Keyword Research

-Missing the old Google Keyword Planner (free) or looking for a free alternative to some of the more advanced tools like Ahrefs?
+Do you miss the old (free) Google Keyword Planner, or are you looking for a free alternative to some of the more advanced tools like Ahrefs?
 Well, Twinword Ideas is another great one to try.
-This is a free keyword research tool that you can use to find out what phrases you need to create targeted content for (to get more good readers to your blog from search engines).
+It's a free keyword research tool you can use to find out which phrases you should create targeted content for (in order to attract more good readers to your blog from search engines).

-Twinword Ideas – a free blogging tool from the team of Twinword – collects keyword data directly from Google, making it more accurate than most other completely free keyword research tools available today.
-So if you're wondering… do people still read blogs? the answer is a resounding yes today.
+Twinword Ideas - a free blogging tool from the team at Twinword - It gathers keyword data directly from Google, making it more accurate than most other completely free keyword research tools available today.
+So, if you're wondering… Do people still read blogs?
+The answer is a resounding yes today.

-In addition to the basic search function, you can view “popular topics” as well as data that calculates SEO competition on the topic, which suggests how difficult it will be for your blog to rank high in the results. organic research.
+In addition to the basic search function, you can view "popular topics" as well as data that calculates SEO competition on the topic, suggesting how difficult it will be for your blog to rank at the top of organic search results.

-Unlike Google's original Keyword Planner tool (no longer a completely free resource) which gives a range of monthly search volumes, Twinword Ideas lists the exact search volumes you can count on.
+Unlike Google's original Keyword Planner tool (which is no longer a completely free resource) that gives a range of monthly search volumes, Twinword Ideas lists the exact search volumes you can count on.

 8. SimilarWeb